danielroelfs/danielroelfs.com/content/posts/2025-weather-and-energy-denmark/index.md

     return df
 ```

 Now we can use this function to extract some data about energy production.
 For this we will use the API from a website called [Energi Data Service](https://www.energidataservice.dk) who maintain a really neat [API](https://www.energidataservice.dk/guides/api-guides).
 By default it only returns a limited number of records, but we can override it by supplying a "limit" parameter to the API call and set it to 5 million.
 This data has a very high resolution at a data point per hour per municipality in Denmark, so it'll be a big dataset.
 Be warned.
 Before storing the dataset to the SQLite database we first want to parse the date columns so it'll be easier to work with later, so we'll format those.
-And then we'll store them in the database.
+And then we'll store them in the database{{< sidenote for=\"sn-1\" >}}I'll rerun this analysis regularly while writing, hence the `if_exists="replace"`{{< /sidenote >}}.
 Let's also look at number of missing values in the data frame.

-{{< sidenote br=\"10em\" >}}
-I'll rerun this analysis regularly while writing, hence the `if_exists="replace"`
-{{< /sidenote >}}

 ``` python
 df_production = request_to_pd(